Crisis Hub

 Australian Government assistance

-The Australian Government has committed $10.25 million to support the Indonesian Government and humanitarian partners to respond to the needs of communities impacted by the earthquake and tsunami.
-This includes:
+The Australian Government committed $10.25 million to support the Indonesian Government and humanitarian partners to respond to the needs of communities impacted by the earthquake and tsunami.
+This included:

 - $1 million for the Red Cross to provide around 80,000 people with access to shelter, sanitation and clean water.

-- Up to $1,000,000 in Australian Government humanitarian relief supplies and logistics support to provide around 30,000 people with essential items including tarpaulins and tools to build shelter, items to ensure people have safe water and access to electricity.
+- Up to $1,000,000 in Australian Government humanitarian relief supplies and logistics support to provide around 30,000 people with essential items including tarpaulins, tools to build shelter, and items to ensure people had safe water and access to electricity.

-The Australia Defence Force (ADF) is supporting the Indonesian Government in their response efforts, including delivering humanitarian supplies on ADF aircraft.
+The Australia Defence Force (ADF) supported the Indonesian Government in their response efforts, including by delivering humanitarian supplies on ADF aircraft.

 Media releases